HassanSE/Data-Structures/Queues/README.md

 - Queues are FIFO or first-in first-out ordering, meaning the first element added will always be the first to be removed.
 - Queues are handy when you need to maintain the order of your elements to process later.

-## NOTE
-- A queue only cares about removal from the front and insertion at the back.
-- You don't need to know what the contents are in between.
-- If you did, you would probably just use an array.

 ![image](https://user-images.githubusercontent.com/14030986/147385914-d738ab93-3346-46ed-9bfe-ff8e4b1ffa92.png)

 ## Common Operations